Gilligan's Island: Theme song

 The first-season version was recorded by the folk group The Wellingtons.
 The second-season version, which incorporated more of a sea shanty sound, was uncredited, but according to Russell Johnson in his book Here on Gilligan's Isle, it was performed by a group called the Eligibles.

-The show's original pilot episode featured a calypso theme song by future film composer John Williams and different lyrics.
+The show's original pilot episode featured a calypso theme song by composer John Williams and different lyrics.
 The original length of the voyage was "a six-hour ride", not "a three-hour tour".
 John Williams (or Johnny Williams as he was often listed in the show credits) was the initial composer of the incidental music for the show (from 1964 to 1965), but was replaced by Gerald Fried for the remaining seasons (1965–1967).

 Later parodies and homages

 The band Little Roger and the Goosebumps recorded "Stairway to Gilligan's Island", a parody of Led Zeppelin's "Stairway to Heaven", substituting the words to the Gilligan's Island theme song.
 In 1987, The Iceman parodied Madonna's "La Isla Bonita" as "La Isla Gilligan".
 "Weird Al" Yankovic recorded a song called "Isle Thing", a parody of Tone Lōc's "Wild Thing", about a rapper whose girlfriend introduces him to the show.
-Yankovic also mentions the show in his song "Stop Draggin' My Car Around", and he used one verse from the closing theme lyrics in "Amish Paradise" (1996), a parody of Coolio's "Gangsta's Paradise" (1995).
+Yankovic also mentions the show in his song "Stop Draggin' My Car Around," a parody of "Stop Draggin' My Heart Around" by Stevie Nicks and Tom Petty and the Heartbreakers (1981).
+He also used one verse from the closing theme lyrics in "Amish Paradise" (1996), a parody of Coolio's "Gangsta's Paradise" (1995).
 The song has also been covered by many bands, including Bowling for Soup for the TBS show The Real Gilligan's Island.
 Israel Kamakawiwoʻole also recorded a comic tribute to the theme song on his album E Ala E. The chorus to rap group Big Tymers' "Still Fly" is based on the Gilligan's Island theme song.